RoadRach/DETechAssessment-RachelAng/README.md

 **Considerations:**
 - Kafka Streams (considering AWS MSK): Noted needed cause we don't have to host a whole kafka cluster on AWS
-- Kinesis: Pros (supports Java via Flink, auto scaling, pay as you use) Cons (Mainly for analytics, limitations )
+- Kinesis: Pros (supports Java via Flink, auto scaling, pay as you use) Cons (Mainly for analytics)

 #### Code managment on Cloud
 **Requirements:**
--
+- Code must be hosted on cloud

 **Considerations:**
 - Amazon API Gateway: creates REST APIs, prevents exposure of AWS credentials between client and cloud infra
 - AWS Lambda: Pros: (No server management, execution time up to 15 min, run on demand, scaling is automated, supports Java)

 #### Storage
+**Requirements**
+- Images and its metadata needs to be deleted after 7 days
+- Ingested data needs to be prepared for analytics

+**Considerations**
-- S3 access points (have diff policies for different types of users: biz analysts, finance analysts)
+- S3 using access points (have diff policies for different types of users: biz analysts, finance analysts)

 #### Business Intelligence on Cloud
--
+**Requirements**
+- Have to be hosted on cloud

+**Consideration**
+- QuickSight: UI similar to tableau and PowerBI

 ### System Design Overview
 <p align="center" width="75%">